Bryn Christopher: 2010–present

 Christopher co-wrote the Sub Focus song "Out the Blue", which was released 27 April 2012.
 He co-wrote and provided uncredited vocals for "Superstar" by Knife Party, from their debut album Abandon Ship (2014).
 In 2015, he was a featured artist and co-wrote the song "City Lights" by Culture Shock.
 He also worked with Sigala on the track "Sweet Lovin", a tropical house track that has over 245 million hits on YouTube (as of October 2021) and reached number three on the UK Singles Chart.
 He also wrote "Came Here for Love" by Sigala and Ella Eyre with White N3rd and Klingande, which reached number 6 on the UK Singles Chart and was the official London gay pride theme.

 I See Monstas

 In 2012, Christopher, under the pseudonym Skaar, joined producers Rocky and Rufio to form an electronic music group called MONSTA (subsequently renamed I See Monstas in 2013).
 The group charted at No. 48 in the UK with their first single "Holdin' On".

-Personal life

-Christopher is gay.
-In an interview with Gay Times in October 2018, he revealed he had not come out to his family and dismissed the idea of doing so until he was in a relationship.